 At about midway through the season, their athletes started experiencing injuries.
 Not enough to bench them, but enough that it affected their times.
 By divisionals, our top sprinter was hitting 10.9 regularly, and the others shined in dual meets running 11.0, 11.2, and 11.3, respectively.

 Interestingly, we took 3rd at the state meet and the cross-towners 5th or 6th.
 They were worn out.
 They ran every practice as if it was a meet.
 They essentially had run 25–30 track meets in 7 weeks by season’s end.
 My goal was to peak at state.

-Moral of the story?
+The moral of the story is?
 Sprinters are thoroughbreds, easily overworked.
 When rest is required, they rest.
 They don’t run well tight, so I ran them loose.
 I didn’t destroy the “quick,” I made the quick last longer…and they always maintained form.

 Work, but do not overwork.

 The third article on Curve Running is contributed by Coach Adarian Barr and 400m NCAA runner Alysson Bodenbach.
 It follows the brilliant article on Toe Drag and Shoulder Rotation.